bruno-garcia/log4net.ElasticSearch/README.md

 log4stash is a [log4net](http://logging.apache.org/log4net/) appender to log messages to the [ElasticSearch](http://www.elasticsearch.org) document database.
 ElasticSearch offers robust full-text search engine and analyzation so that errors and messages can be indexed quickly and searched easily.

-log4stash provide few logging filters taken from [logstash](http://logstash.net).
+log4stash provide few logging filters similar to the filters on [logstash](http://logstash.net).

 The origin of log4stash is [@jptoto](https://github.com/jptoto)'s [log4net.ElasticSearch](https://github.com/jptoto/log4net.ElasticSearch) repository.